Branded QR Code Generator

 Step 5

-Download as SVG for print or PNG for digital.
+Download a PNG with a free account — the SVG for print comes with any paid plan.
 Always test-scan from a realistic distance on iPhone and Android before producing in volume.

 Comparison